 What do these numbers mean?
 To help understand what these numbers mean to our local markets we are now including the number of sold comps during the past 30 days or 1 month.
 Looking at our sold numbers over the past month allows us to calculate a monthly absorption rate.
 An absorption rate tells us how many months it would take to sell off our entire inventory should we have no new listings.
 A balanced market is considered 6 months.
-Below we see all 6 counties are under 2 months.
+Below we see 4 of the 6 counties are under 2 months.

 Weekly Video Update